SUNDAY, APRIL 14

 - Discussing good practice guidelines for landlords and property managers as well as tenants.

-Born and raised in Montreal, Taryn is now living in Toronto as she finishes her PhD at the University of Calgary from a distance.
+Born and raised in Montreal, Taryn is now living and working in Toronto after having recently finished her PhD at the University of Calgary.
 Her research looks into the challenges and opportunities that urban Canadians face when it comes to sharing spaces with dogs.
 Taryn is also the founder of PAWSitive Leadership, a humane education program that uses dog-related research to teach compassion to kids.
 For the past decade, she has been actively involved with numerous animal rescue organizations.
 She also has experience training dogs.